Skip to content

 1. What is bullying?

 Bullying is repeated, intentional behavior that causes physical, social, or emotional harm.
 It involves a power imbalance—real or perceived—where one person or group exerts control over another.
 Bullying can be physical, verbal, relational (social exclusion or rumor-spreading), or digital (cyberbullying).
+Bullying creates fear, shame, and isolation—and it can have long-lasting effects on self-esteem, mental health, and learning.

 Examples include: